 In November, we moved to our newly built home.
 Don’t get me wrong, I am not, in anyway boasting about this family achievement, even when I am really overflowing with pride.
 It is, after all, a small home, one that is just right for my small family: me, the husband and the son.
-And we call it, our Industrial Minimalist Home.
+And we call it, The Grey House, our Industrial Minimalist Home.

 What I am proud of is the fact that we were able to get through, God-knows-how-much struggle to get our ***es to this point.
 You would not believe me when I tell you that it has been a whopping 11-year process, the last 3 years being the most painful of all!